You want smart political talk without the meltdowns?

 Now, the headline is MM characters to get a new look to be more inclusive.

-So I'm looking at I'm looking at the well the the characters, and I'm thinking, okay, let me let me just find out what's not inclusive about this.
+So I'm looking at the characters and I'm thinking, okay, let me just find out what's not inclusive about this.

-Mars issues a statement that the makeover they're making is a broader push towards inclusivity, and the care characters have more unique personalities as subtle changes to their look.
+Mars issues a statement that the makeover they're making is a broader push towards inclusivity and the characters have more unique personalities as subtle changes to their look.

 Now, can you please help educate me?